simonmichael/hledger/MANUAL.md

     matched text with `\0` and any regex groups with `\1`, `\2` in the usual way.

+-   Amount may contain the total or per-unit price.
+For example, lets assume that your base account "bank-current" is in GBP, and your CSV specifies amount of "10 USD @@ 15 GBP", and account-assigning rules selected account "travel-expenses" for this transaction.
+As a result, "travel-expenses" would be credited by "10 USD @@ 15 GBP", and "bank-current" would be debited by "-15 GBP".
+This way you could track the expenses in the currencies there were made, while keeping your base account in single currency

 ### histogram

 The histogram command displays a quick bar chart showing transaction